The new term is here, and it’s brought with it a return to the everyday hustle of bustle that comes with being a schools HR professional.

 In principle, working with a recruitment agency can be useful.
 They often do a good chunk of the legwork and bring you a qualified list of candidates to review.
 But that service comes at a hefty price (even if they deliver lackluster results) and they don’t know your brand like you do.
 There’s also a lot of prospective teachers out there that want to deal with a school directly, not go through the middle man.

-Analyse how much you spend on working with recruitment agencies over the course of a typical year, then decide if you have the resources (time, money, and personnel) available to shift towards a direct sourcing model.
+Analyse how much you spend on working with and putting together a marketing plan for a recruitment agency over the course of a typical year, then decide if you have the resources (time, money, and personnel) available to shift towards a direct sourcing model.

 A direct sourcing model doesn’t mean you have to work completely alone.
 For instance, you could partner with an advertising and marketing agency such as Ambleglow.
 Clients come to us for a number of reasons: